moeb8001/moeb8001_Notmain.github.io/README.md

 ## Introduction
 Hello!
 I'm Mohammad, a senior year BSc Aerospace Engineering student at Delft University of Technology, Netherlands.
 Born on November 7, 2001, I've always been passionate about engineering from complex systems to basic insrtruments.
 I aim to leverage my diverse skills in engineering to make impactful contributions.

+My life and academic journey have been fueled by a deep passion for engineering, with a special focus on the boundless realm of making things seemingly impossible into reality.
+I hope to eventually be able to contribute my skills and enthusiasm to innovative **meaningfull** projects that redefine the possibilities within different engineering fields and be part of something bigger than myself.

 ## Contact Information
 - **Email:** M.Ebrahimi-3@student.tudelft.nl
 - **LinkedIn:** [linkedin.com/in/MEbrahimi2001](https://linkedin.com/in/MEbrahimi2001)